amateur80lvl/lxcex/book/ch3-lxc-and-base-container.md

 libvirt0 libpam-cgfs uidmap debootstrap distro-info
 ```

-Personally I don't use `lxcnet`, if you're not a fan of it too, make sure `/etc/default/lxc-net` contains:
+Personally I don't use `lxc-net`, if you're not a fan of it too, make sure `/etc/default/lxc-net` contains:
 ```
 USE_LXC_BRIDGE="false"
 ```